pytorch/ignite/docs/source/concepts.rst

 It is also possible to resume the training from a checkpoint and approximatively reproduce original run's behaviour.
 Using Ignite, this can be easily done using :class:`~ignite.handlers.Checkpoint` handler.
-Engine provides two methods to serialize and deserialize its internal state :meth:`~ignite.engine.Engine.state_dict` and :meth:`~ignite.engine.Engine.load_state_dict`.
+Engine provides two methods to serialize and deserialize its internal state :meth:`~ignite.engine.engine.Engine.state_dict` and :meth:`~ignite.engine.engine.Engine.load_state_dict`.
 In addition to serializing model, optimizer, lr scheduler etc user can store the trainer and then resume the training.
 For example:

 .. code-block:: python